 These four health benefits make swimming something you should be doing to get in shape or stay fit

 Swimming is one of the best forms of exercise you can do, but don’t just take our word for it.
-Here are five reasons why you should be getting in the water if you want to get in shape and stay fit.
+Here are four reasons why you should be getting in the water if you want to get in shape and stay fit.

 Swimming Keeps You Going